A Seaworthy Modern Family Home Built to Withstand the Elements

 A Lifetime Guarantee

-Patterson feels so confident in the quality of the firm’s finishes that they offer a lifetime—the house’s lifetime—maintenance program called Custom Care.
-More than 100 clients are enrolled in the program—including these homeowners.
+Patterson feels so confident in the quality of the firm’s finishes that Patterson Custom Homes offers a lifetime—the lifetime of the home—maintenance program called Custom Care.
+More than 100 clients are enrolled in the program, including the homeowners of this waterfront home.

 In addition to hassle-free home upkeep, the program records everything done to the house so the homeowners can provide it to sellers, who can then continue enrollment in the program if they choose.
 Patterson will share his customcaretech.com system later this year with builders across the country.